 Imprimis Pharmaceuticals, Inc. (together with its subsidiaries, unless the context indicates or otherwise requires, the "Company" or "Imprimis") is a pharmaceutical company focused on developing and commercializing innovative and high quality proprietary compounded drug therapies and making these therapies available to physicians and patients at accessible prices.
 The Company owns, markets and sells a portfolio of proprietary combination formulations in ophthalmology and urology that it believes may offer competitive advantages and serve unmet needs in the marketplace.
-The Company's ophthalmology formulation portfolio, led by its Dropless TherapyTM and LessDropsTM formulations, serves the multi-billion dollar eye drop market and is designed to address patient compliance issues and provide other medical and economic benefits to physicians and patients.
-The Company recently launched its urology business, headed by its Defeat ICTM campaign, which currently includes a patented compounded formulation for patients suffering from interstitial cystitis.
+The Company's ophthalmology formulation portfolio, led by its Dropless TherapyTM injectable and LessDropsTM topical formulations, serves the multi-billion dollar eye drop market and is designed to address patient compliance issues and provide other medical and economic benefits to physicians and patients.
+The Company recently launched its urology business, headed by its Defeat ICTM campaign, which includes a patented compounded formulation for patients suffering from interstitial cystitis, and the ED FreeTM campaign, which includes lyophilized compounded formulations for men with erectile dysfunction.
 The Company is also developing additional complementary proprietary compounded formulations to add to its ophthalmology and urology formulation portfolios.
-The Company makes, dispenses and sells its proprietary compounded formulations, as well as other non-proprietary products, through its wholly owned compounding pharmacies.
+Imprimis makes, dispenses and sells its proprietary compounded formulations, as well as other non-proprietary products, through its wholly-owned compounding pharmacies.

-On April 1, 2014, the Company acquired Pharmacy Creations, LLC ("PC"), a New Jersey based compounding pharmacy and on January 1, 2015, the Company acquired South Coast Specialty Compounding, Inc. D/B/A Park Compounding ("Park"), a California based compounding pharmacy.
+On April 1, 2014, the Company acquired Pharmacy Creations, LLC ("PC"), a New Jersey based compounding pharmacy, on January 1, 2015, the Company acquired South Coast Specialty Compounding, Inc. D/B/A Park Compounding ("Park"), a California based compounding pharmacy and on August 4, 2015, the Company acquired JT Pharmacy, Inc. D/B/A Central Allen Pharmacy ("CAP"), a Texas based compounding pharmacy.
 Effective with the acquisition of PC, the Company commenced sales and marketing efforts for Imprimis' portfolio of proprietary and non-proprietary compounded drug formulations.